How To Convert Hard Money Leads To Actual Loans

 How To Convert Hard Money Loans

+You are going to meetup groups.
+You are getting referrals.
 You are buying leads.
-You are going to meetup groups.
 You are getting website inquiries.
 But most of those leads go nowhere.
-After funding loans since 2007, I can tell you the difference between lenders who close deals and those who do not comes down to one thing: the system you use to get people on the phone.
+The difference between lenders who close deals and those who do not comes down to one thing: the system you use to get your prospective leads on the phone.

 This is not about fancy technology or complicated automation.
 It is about understanding that every lead you touch needs to hear a human voice before they make a decision.
-The lenders who win are not the cheapest.
-They are the ones who pick up the phone.
+The lenders converting the most loans are the ones with the best relationships with their borrowers.

 What You Will Learn